Thulium-Drake/ansible-role-zabbix_agent/README.md

 ## Zabbix Server setup
 This role can also be used to install the Zabbix server on a system.
 Please note that that this role does _not_ install or configure a database server for you.
 The author recommends to use geerlingguy.mysql to set up the MariaDB server.
+Or geerlingguy.postgresql if you prefer PostgreSQL.

 For detailed instructions, please check the defaults file.